camcuz97/MyFlixRepo/README.md

 ## Notes

 The thing I struggled with the most in regards to this app was linking the movie info activity to the main activity.
 Whenever I clicked a ListView item, I was getting a fatal error.
 Eventually, I solved the issue.
 I never got around to finishing swipe to refresh (I moved on to other parts).
-If I had the time, I would like go back and finish that.
+If I had the time, I would go back and finish that.
 I'm very happy with the progress I made on this app.
+After it is due, I may still continue to implement the youtubeAPI and butterknife to improve the app further.
+I also may toy with the look of the app as well.

 ## Open-source libraries used